ednilsonamaral/aws-ecs-fargate-multiple-services/README.md

 # Multiple services using AWS ECS + Fargate

-This resource aims to show the step to implement various services using AWS ECS + Gate, using deploy via (bitbucket) pipelines and Docker.
+This resource aims to show the step to implement various services using AWS ECS + Fargate, using deploy via (bitbucket) pipelines and Docker.

 ## Scenario